Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: The Curie-Weiss model with landscape modification

 \subsection{Proof of Theorem \ref{thm:landmodCW}}

-Before we give the proof, we first recall the concept of critical height.
-In Section \ref{sec:MHland}, we define the critical height of the Hamiltonian function.
-However here in the CW model with landscape modification we are interested in the free energy $g^f_{\epsilon,c,N}$.
-As a result we define the analogous concepts by inserting a subscript of $N$.
-The highest value of the free energy $g^f_{\epsilon,c,N}$ along a path $\gamma \in \chi^{x,y}$, known as the elevation, is defined to be
+Before we give the proof, let us first recall the concept of critical height and the notation $L$ as introduced in Section \ref{sec:MHland}.
+In this Section, we are interested in the CW model with and without landscape modification we with free energy $g^f_{\epsilon,c,N}$ and $g_{\epsilon,N}$ respectively.
+As a result we define the analogous concepts of critical heights by inserting a subscript of $N$.
+This leads us to